d-mcgrath/MetaPathPredict/README.md

-# MetaPredict
+# MetaPathPredict

-The MetaPredict R package utilizes machine learning models (stacked neural network/XGBoost ensemble and standalone neural network architectures) to predict the presence or absence of KEGG metabolic modules in bacterial genomes recovered from environmental sequencing efforts.
+The MetaPathPredict R package utilizes machine learning models (stacked neural network/XGBoost ensemble and standalone neural network architectures) to predict the presence or absence of KEGG metabolic modules in bacterial genomes recovered from environmental sequencing efforts.

 ## Installation